-In the 16th century, the German popularized Christmas tree by bringing the Christmas tree to their houses and decorated the trees with red Apples, lights, and nuts.
+In the 16th century, the German popularized the Christmas tree by bringing the Christmas tree to their houses and decorating the trees with red Apples, lights, and nuts.
 But till that time it was not so popular.

-In mid of 1800, Queen Victoria of England married Prince Albert of Germany.
+In the mid-1800, Queen Victoria of England married Prince Albert of Germany.
 In this way, the German Tradition of decorating trees came to England and became popular and people in America also started to follow this tradition.
 Now people decorate their Christmas tree with different types of ornaments, bells and whatever you like!

-Gift Exchange’s history of Christmas is also associated with the story of a wise man gift to Jesus.
+Gift Exchange’s history of Christmas is also associated with the story of a wise man’s gift to Jesus.

-There is another story which is linked to this gift exchange tradition, the story of Saint Nicholas on whom the modern-day Santa Clause character is based on.
+There is another story that is linked to this gift exchange tradition, the story of Saint Nicholas on whom the modern-day Santa Clause character is based on.

 3. Christmas Stocking

 Christmas stocking is a very interesting part of Christmas.
 Christmas stocking is Sock shaped bag that is hung to get it filled with gifts from the Santa Clause.
-But why we hang a sock shaped bag not anything else?
+But why do we hang a sock-shaped bag not anything else?